Wild & Capable

 The hike will over the course of 4 days and 3 nights in the backcountry.

-On July 31, we hike 6 miles to Reeds Peak, one of the highest points in the Gila, passing sweeping vistas and a lush meadow where we’ll stop for lunch.
+On July 31, we hike 3 miles to our next camp, pausing along the way for needed rest and beautiful views.
 Once at our destination, we’ll make camp, prepare a nourishing trail dinner, and reflect on the day’s journey.

 Upon returning to Hermosa, participants are welcome to camp one final night or begin the journey home.